-Police: Memphis man indicted in fatal I-40 wrong-way crash
+Memphis man indicted in fatal I-40 wrong-way crash

-MEMPHIS, Tenn. — A Memphis man was indicted on Thursday following a crash last year that left one man dead, the District Attorney’s Office said.
+MEMPHIS, Tenn. — A Memphis man was indicted Thursday following a crash that killed a man last year, the District Attorney’s Office said.

-Jose Rodriguez was reportedly drunk when he hit Christopher Terrell, 31, head on in the predawn hours of October 15.
-The 24-year-old man was driving west in the eastbound lanes of I-40 when the accident occurred near the Covington Pike exit.
+Jose Rodriguez was reportedly drunk when he hit Christopher Terrell, 31, head-on in the predawn hours of October 15.

+The 24-year-old man was driving west in the eastbound lanes of Interstate 40 when the accident occurred near the Covington Pike exit.

 Terrell died from his injuries.